steve1029/TMM/README.md

 # TMM
-A python script for the Transfer Matrix Method.
+A short python script for the Transfer Matrix Method.
+I made it early in my Ph.D. course.

 ## Installation
 Just download whole package and run `$ python example.py`